Renu Tipirneni, MD

-Dr. Tipirneni’s current work includes examinations of access to care under health reform, Medicaid policy (including recent consideration of work requirements for beneficiaries), integration of behavioral and physical health care, and assessments of social determinants of health in clinical practice.
-She is a co-investigator on IHPI’s evaluation of Michigan’s Medicaid expansion (the Healthy Michigan Plan) and is principal investigator of the Michigan’s Medicaid Health Homes program (MI Care Team) evaluation.
-She is passionate about the translation of research into implementation of health policies and practice and looks forward to the opportunity to further develop policy translation and communication skills during the CHRT Fellowship.
+Tipirneni’s current work includes examinations of access to care under health reform, Medicaid policy (including recent consideration of work requirements for beneficiaries), integration of behavioral and physical health care, and assessments of the social determinants of health in clinical practice.
+She is a co-investigator on IHPI’s evaluation of Michigan’s Medicaid expansion (the Healthy Michigan Plan) and is principal investigator of Michigan’s Medicaid Health Homes program (MI Care Team) evaluation.
+She is passionate about the translation of research into health policy and practice.